Heartwood Healing Centre is governed by a volunteer Board of Directors who provide guidance and set direction for the organization.

 Christine Mayor, PhD (she/her) is thrilled to be joining the Heartwood Healing board in 2025.
 Born and raised on the island of Bermuda, she is a white settler who moved to Winnipeg to be an Assistant Professor in the Inner City Social Work Program at the University of Manitoba.
 Her research focuses on the intersection of trauma, anti-racism, educational equity, and drama therapy.
 Previously, she served as the Director of ALIVE (a multi-city trauma and drama therapy program in K-12 schools), the Director of Public Health and Social Policy, and the Assistant Clinical Director of the Post Traumatic Stress Center in New Haven, Connecticut.
 She loves all things outdoors (swimming, hiking, kayaking) and her puppy named Ginger.

-Cara (she/her) is the Program Manager at Heartwood.
+Cara (she/her) is one of the Interim Co-Directors at Heartwood.
 She holds a Master of Human Rights degree and also a Bachelor of Arts with a double-major in Political Science and History.
 While she is new to Heartwood, Cara has been researching and working in the areas of gender-based violence and family violence for the better part of a decade.
 She is also deeply enmeshed in Winnipeg’s social services and human rights community, volunteering on boards and committees related to human rights and gender equality.
 In her free time, she can be found visiting friends and family (and their pets!), reading, and engaging in any opportunity for further learning.

 Kristen is a relational and family therapist, holding a Master’s degree in Marriage and Family Therapy from the University of Winnipeg, and a Master of Arts degree in Children’s Literature from McGill.
 She is deeply interested in the power of stories and the ways people weave personal and collective narratives to heal childhood trauma and contribute to making a better world.
 Kristen believes that people are at their best when they are able to align with their sense of purpose and engage in meaningful, supportive relationships with others.
 In her role as supervisor, Kristen supports clinical staff to show up the best way they can in their work and strives to contribute to a welcoming environment that centres the healing and growth of the people who access our services.
 Kristen is a settler, cis-gender woman who is honoured to work and contribute to community on Treaty One territory.
 She currently lives with 2 teenagers and 2 cats in Winnipeg’s vibrant West End!